tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 which are assumed to be in an internal network that is protected from outside access.
 @@@

-In order to determine the correct IP address to use for the local host, it is necessary to set the *interfaceName* environment variable or property to the name of the network interface to use (There could be multiple NICs).
+In order to determine the correct IP address to use for the local host, it is necessary to set the *INTERFACE_NAME* environment variable or property to the name of the network interface to use (There could be multiple NICs).
 The @github[ClusterSettings](/csw-location/csw-location-server/src/main/scala/csw/location/server/commons/ClusterSettings.scala) class uses that information, along with other settings when starting the cluster actor.